 If you read Caro’s books you know that Caro and Sean Feely bought this farm that was in liquidation in 2005.
 It was run down and in partial ruin.
 Each year, as budget allows, the Feelys lovingly restore another piece of this small piece of paradise.

-In this post Caro shares some photos from the archives and an excerpt from Grape Expectations of the day friends Helen and Derek Melser cleared the brush and forest and the Feelys discovered the building that would become the Wine Lodge.
+In this post Caro shares some photos from the archives and an excerpt from Grape Expectations, from the day friends, Helen and Derek Melser, cleared the brush and forest and the Feelys discovered the building that would become the Wine Lodge.

 We had to use some strong imagination!
 In our first year we cleared the room on the left of the first photo to create a tasting room mark 1.
 It was a team effort as can be seen below Sophia helping Caro to clear debris.
 A neighbour helped us redo the roof and put in a new window and door.
 Later we turned the lean to on the right of the first photo into a terrace area that would eventually become the tasting room mark 2 five years later (second photo).